hechar788/Covid-Analysis-Tool/Assessment2/ASS2README.md

   - Created Beautiful Soup HTML parsing script in python to scrape the data from the websites above and converted the data into valid, ordered JSON objects

-Currently working on - Finalizing Country/Covid Soup scripts to structure the data for consumption by frontend (?database?)
+Currently working on
+ - Restructure JSON objects created by Soup scripts to be appropriate for consumption by the view/model
  - Developing 3d earth model in javascript and mapping countries long/lat to the model